CodeWithAlvin/refrences/README.md

 # cheatFactory
-cheatsheets of some interesting topics
+cheatsheets of some interesting topics from different internet sources